-The claimant originally asserted, through the filing of his wage claim, that he was owed \$8,761.78 in unpaid wages including overtime pay, for hours worked between April 17, 2017 and July 14, 2017, and unpaid expenses in the amount of \$9,572.75.
+The claimant originally asserted, through the filing of his wage claim, that he was owed \$11,190 in unpaid wages including overtime pay, for hours worked between April 17, 2017 and July 14, 2017, and unpaid expenses in the amount of \$4,071.55.

-At the hearing, the claimant removed the claim for unpaid employee expenses and amended the amount of the unpaid wages to \$12,104.90.
+At the hearing, the claimant removed the claim for unpaid employee expenses and amended the amount of the unpaid wages to \$23,208.35.

 Raphael Julio, President of First Class Tire & Automotive Inc, denies he was an employer and that the claimant was an employee.
-He argues this venture was a partnership, not an employment relationship, and that he did not hire the claimant.
+He argues this venture was a partnership, not an employment relationship.